legal blog

 • Consult an Attorney – If you sustained injuries or significant damages, consider consulting with a personal injury attorney experienced in municipal claims to explore your legal options.

-Who Is Liable for a Pothole Accident in Chicago?
+Who Is Liable for a Pothole Accident?

-In most cases, liability is assigned to the driver who swerves or stops short because of a pothole.
-However, there are cases in which it can be proven that another vehicle was responsible for the accident.
 If you hit a pothole and slam on your brakes, for example, the driver behind you may have had plenty of time to stop before rear-ending you.
 In this case, blame may be assigned to the driver who caused the rear-end accident.

-In cases where only one vehicle was involved in an accident or in a situation where it is impossible to assign blame, it may be possible to pursue the company responsible for maintaining the road.
+In cases where only one vehicle was involved in an accident or in a situation where fault is unclear, it may be possible to pursue the company responsible for maintaining the road.
 A private road or parking lot may be maintained by a store or other organization, or a construction company may have created a huge pothole that resulted in injuries and financial loss.
-Furthermore, the city is responsible for maintaining the public roads within Chicago, but sometimes the state of Illinois has the responsibility.
-In either case, the party responsible for the road is responsible for neglecting these serious problems if they knew (or should have reasonably known) that this problem existed.

 How to Avoid Pothole Accidents